CMIP6 Multi-Model Mean Context

 Summary high

-Time series analysis of Northern and Southern Hemisphere sea ice extent reveals substantial mean-state biases in high-resolution EERIE models compared to OSI-SAF observations and the CMIP6 Multi-Model Mean (MMM).
-While seasonal phases are captured, the absolute magnitudes of ice extent vary drastically between models.
+Time series of Northern (NH) and Southern Hemisphere (SH) sea ice extent (1980–2015) comparing three high-resolution models against OSI-SAF observations and the CMIP6 multi-model mean (MMM).

 Key Findings